We Help You Raise Money, Engage Your Communities, And Comply with SEC Regulations.

 One of the most important parts of a successful offer is the marketing campaign.
 You have to get the word out SOON, OFTEN and within the SEC Limits on Advertising and Promoters.
 FINRA takes these rules seriously and so should you!
 Here’s how EquityVest can help you with marketing:

-• First off, make NO public mention of your Offer or even your intention to run an Offer on your website, through email or social media UNTIL you have either set up a “Test the Waters” or filed your Form C with the EquityVest platform.
+· First off, make NO public mention of your Offer or even your intention to rn an Offer on your website, through email or social media UNTIL you have either set up a “Test the Waters” or filed your Form C with the EquityVest platform.

-• Financial Services – Issuers must provide financial reports as part of their filing with the SEC.
+- Financial Services – Issuers must provide financial reports as part of their filing with the SEC.
 The type of financial report required is determined by the total amount of your current offering plus any other offerings your company has conducted in the last 12 months.
 We have a partnership with a couple of CPA Firms experienced in Reg CF filings.
 They provide a FREE CONSULTATION to help you determine the type of financials you need and can do the work at a very reasonable cost.
-Click HERE for the general guidelines on required financials./
+Click HERE.

 Deals On EquityVest